MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 >Applies to: Android 4.1 and later

-You can use the Remote Desktop client for Android to work with Windows apps and desktops directly from your Android device or Chromebook that supports the Google Play Store.
+You can use the Remote Desktop client for Android to work with Windows apps and desktops directly from your Android device or a Chromebook that supports the Google Play Store.

 Use the following information to get started.
 Be sure to check out the [FAQ](remote-desktop-client-faq.md) if you have any questions.

 > [!NOTE]
 > - Curious about the new releases for the Android client?
-Check out [What's new for the Android client](android-whatsnew.md)
+Check out [What's new for the Android client](android-whatsnew.md).
 > - The Android client supports devices running Android 4.1 and later, as well as Chromebooks with ChromeOS 53 and later.
 Learn more about Android applications on Chrome [here](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps).

-## Get the Remote Desktop client and start using it
+## Get and set up the Remote Desktop client

 ### Download the Remote Desktop client from the Google Play store